Hate crimes are any crimes that are targeted at a person because of hostility or prejudice towards that person’s:

 race or ethnicity

 religion or belief

 If you or anyone is affected by a hate crime, you should report it.
 By reporting these incidents, you may be able to prevent them happening to others and you will help the police understand the extent of the crime in the local area.
-You can find out more about Hate Crime on the True Vision website or on the Surrey Community Safety website.
+You can find out more about Hate Crime on the True Vision website or on the Surrey Community Safety hate crime page.

 You can report in confidence in one of the following ways